This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Refrigerator: You can store fresh breast milk in the refrigerator for up to 3 days.
 Keep the milk in the back of the refrigerator.
 If you thaw frozen breast milk in the refrigerator, you can store the thawed milk for up to 24 hours.

 - Freezer: You can store breast milk in a regular freezer for 3 to 6 months.
-Store the breast milk in the back of the freezer, not on a shelf or the door of the freezer.
+Store the breast milk in the back of the freezer to make sure it stays frozen.
+Do not store it in the door of the freezer.
+It may start to thaw each time the freezer door is opened.

 How to use stored breast milk safely: